 Abbot’s Habit wins the award for best coffee shop on Abbot Kinney not completely filled with girls updating their lifestyle blogs.
 This no-frills corner cafe is a Venice staple and one of the best places to simply order a sandwich and a cup of coffee and get some actual work done in relative peace and quiet.

-Directly next door to Abbot’s Habit is its pizza restaurant, and one of the most underrated pizza-by-the-slice places in the whole damn city.
+This is one of the most underrated pizza-by-the-slice places in the whole damn city.
 Locals know of Abbot’s Pizza of course, but how this place doesn’t get more attention is beyond us.
 Their Popeye’s Chicken pizza is astonishing, and if it’s hot and ready when you walk in, grab as many pieces as you can and run.

 One genre that Abbot Kinney hasn’t been particularly kind to is Mexican food.
 But a block off the northern tip of the strip is the Santa Monica staple Tacos Por Favor and we like their chances.
 The gigantic, hard shell tacos here are delicious and an on-the-go Mexican spot should appeal to the wandering phone app employees looking for lunch and a Local Story.

 Best known as the place you go to when you can’t get into Gjelina, The Tasting Kitchen often gets forgotten.
 But we’re big fans of their fairly expansive mediterranean menu, laid-back back patio, and a brunch that hits in all the right places.
 (We see you short rib hash).